 Furthermore, fluctuations or shortages in petroleum and changes in economic conditions may cause us to experience significant increases in freight charges and material costs.
 Substantial increases in the prices for our materials or prices charged to us, such as those charged by battery cell or semiconductor chip suppliers, would increase our operating costs and could reduce our margins.
-For example, due to the global semiconductor supply shortage, other supply chain issues including the COVID-19 pandemic, the conflict in Ukraine, the Israeli-Palestinian military conflict, and the current inflationary environment in the United States, the cost of input materials, components and processes required to produce our electric vehicles is expected to increase, and we may need to increase the prices of our electric vehicles in response to these cost pressures.
+For example, supply chain issues, resulting from global trade issues and changes in and uncertainties with respect to trade and export regulations, trade policies and sanctions, tariffs, international trade disputes, particularly those relating to exports of certain technologies to China, geopolitical events and related actions that may occur between mainland China and Taiwan, the conflict in Ukraine, the Israeli-Palestinian military conflict, and inflationary pressure, may result in increases in the cost of input materials, components and processes required to produce our electric vehicles, and we may need to increase the prices of our electric vehicles in response to these cost pressures.
 Price increases and other measures taken by us to offset higher costs could materially and adversely affect our reputation and brand, result in negative publicity and loss of customers and sales, and adversely affect our business, prospects, financial condition and operating results.
 In addition, a growth in popularity of electric vehicles without a significant expansion in battery cell production capacity could result in shortages which would result in increased materials costs to us and would impact our projected manufacturing and delivery timelines, and adversely affect our business, prospects, financial condition and operating results.

-Our limited operating history makes evaluating our business and future prospects difficult and may increase the risk of your investment. difficult.
+Our limited operating history makes evaluating our business and future prospects difficult.

-H-D began making initial deliveries of our predecessor electric motorcycle, the Harley-Davidson LiveWire, in September 2019, and we 2019.
-We then launched the LiveWire One model in July 2021 and we initially launched 100 followed by a special launch edition of the S2 Del Mar's Mar in May 2022, 2022 with full production and sales beginning in the third quarter of 2023.
-In 2019, H-D acquired STACYC Inc. and began selling electric balance bikes, which are currently sold under the STACYC and H-D IRONE brands, as well as through private label arrangements.
-As entirely new products, there is no limited historical basis for making judgments on the demand for our electric vehicles, our ability to develop, produce and deliver electric vehicles, or our profitability in the future.
+H-D began making initial deliveries of our predecessor electric motorcycle, the Harley-Davidson LiveWire, in September 2019.
+We then launched the LiveWire One model in July 2021 followed by a special launch edition of the S2 Del Mar® in May 2022 with full production and sales beginning in the third quarter of 2023.
+In 2024, additional models on the S2 platform were sold.
+In 2019, H-D acquired STACYC Inc. and began selling electric balance bikes, which are currently sold under the STACYC and H-D brands, as well as through private label arrangements.
+As new products, there is limited historical basis for making judgments on the demand for our electric vehicles, our ability to develop, produce and deliver electric vehicles, or our profitability in the future.
 It is difficult to predict our future revenues and appropriately budget for our expenses, and trends may emerge in this quickly evolving industry that may be outside our visibility and may affect our business.
 You should consider our business and prospects in light of the risks and challenges we face as a pioneer in a new industry, including with respect to our ability to continuously advance our electric vehicle technologies; develop safe, reliable and quality electric vehicles that appeal to customers; deliver and service a large volume of electric vehicles; turn profitable; build a globally recognized and respected brand cost-effectively; expand our electric vehicles lineup; navigate the evolving regulatory environment; improve and maintain our operational efficiency; manage supply chain effectively; adapt to changing market conditions, including technological developments and changes in competitive landscape; and manage our growth effectively.